Mom's Carrot Casserole

 First you will need to cook the carrots.
 It usually takes about 10 minutes after they boil to soften them up.

-Next combine the tomato soup, cooked bacon, diced green pepper, water, vinegar and sugar and mix well.
+Next combine the tomato soup, cooked bacon, cooked green pepper, cooked onion, cooked celery, water, vinegar and sugar and mix well.

 And here is Mom's Carrot Casserole...
 If you have picky veggie people in your family, I think this casserole will change their minds about carrots.

 We just had Mom's carrot casserole the other night with meat loaf and augratin potatoes.
-It was a great comfort food dinner.
+It is a great comfort food dinner.
+This would also be a great side dish for Thanksgiving.

 Mom's Carrot Casserole Recipe...